jonhue/avatari/README.md

 For every instance of the class, Avatari will pick a sample of the array of provided background colors.
 The default for every instance is `#000000`.

-To use placeholders, you will also have to add an `avatar_color` string column to your database tables.
+To attach a picked color to a given record permanently, you will also have to add an `avatar_color` string column to your database tables.

 ### Views